fvaleri/strimzi-debugging/sessions/002/README.md

 ```

 In order to try this configuration, we are going to generate our certificate bundle with just one self-signed wildcard
-certificate, pretending it was handed over by the security guys (alternatively, you can use Let's Encrypt service).
+certificate, pretending it was handed over by the security team.

 ```sh
 $ CONFIG="